Book Rating:

 Learning from Mistakes – Trevor often gets into trouble but grows wiser from each experience.

-Best Short Quotes from ‘Born a Crime’
+Best Short Quotes from this Book.

 “Being chosen is the greatest gift you can give.”